ossf/wg-best-practices-os-developers/docs/Secure-Coding-Guide-for-Python/Intro_to_multiprocessing_and_multithreading/readme.md

 ```

 Whenever one thread enters the critical section, no other thread can enter it until the thread in the critical section leaves it and relieves the lock.
-See also *CWE-667: Improper Locking* [MITRE 2024](https://cwe.mitre.org/data/definitions/667).
+See also *CWE-667: Improper Locking* [[MITRE 2024](https://cwe.mitre.org/data/definitions/667)].

 ## Deadlock

-A deadlock is a situation when one or more threads are waiting for a situation that will never occur, meaning that the program will run indefinitely unless it is forcefully closed by the user as demonstrated in `noncompliant01.py`. `Python 3.13` introduced an option to disable `GIL` when launchign python via `PYTHON_GIL=0` or `-X gil=0` [GitHub swtaarrs 2024](https://github.com/python/cpython/pull/116338).
+A deadlock is a situation when one or more threads are waiting for a situation that will never occur, meaning that the program will run indefinitely unless it is forcefully closed by the user as demonstrated in `noncompliant01.py`.

+>!INFO
+>`Python 3.13` introduced an option to disable `GIL` when launching python via `PYTHON_GIL=0` or `-X gil=0` [[GitHub swtaarrs 2024](https://github.com/python/cpython/pull/116338)].

 *[noncompliant01.py](noncompliant01.py):*